 Customer Experience: (CX) refers to an interaction between an organization and a customer across different touch-points of the customer journey.

-Hosted PBX: (Hosted Private Branch Exchange) is an IP-based telephony solution provisioned and accessed via the Internet.
-Hosted PBX is also often referred to as a Cloud PBX or VoIP PBX.
+Hosted PBX VoIP: (Hosted Private Branch Exchange) is an IP-based telephony solution provisioned and accessed via the Internet.
+Hosted PBX VoIP is also often referred to as a Cloud PBX or VoIP PBX.

 IVR: (Interactive Voice Response) IVR is a technology that allows a computer to interact with humans through the use of speech recognition and DTMF input via a keypad.
 An IVR differs from an Auto Attendant in that it takes input and upon processing it, it returns an outcome; whereas an Auto Attendant routes call.